jasondrawdy/Autumn-Python/README.md

 And of course there are a lot more packaged with the bot and more that can be developed!

 ### Plugin Template:
 If you would like to create a plugin for Autumn you can do so by following the structure of the template below.
 The template is actually fairly straight-forward and easy to follow.
 The first thing to notice is that the `bot` object, `sender`, and the `channel` if any, are provided to the plugin upon startup.
 The plugin is also provided any given args and the first real argument can typically be accessed at `args[0][0]`.
 Also, another point to take notice of is since the plugins are dynamically loaded any changes that are saved will be reflected in a nearly real-time state.
 The final and most important aspect of plugins for the bot is the naming convention.
-Right now, plugin files need to have the prefix of `autumn_` and then the actual plugin name such as *`hi`* for example; and thus making the name of the file itself `autumn_hi.py` and therefore recognizable by the bot for loading into its dictionary.
+Right now, plugin files need to have the prefix of `discord-autumn_` and then the actual plugin name such as *`hi`* for example; and thus making the full name of the file itself `discord-autumn_hi.py` and therefore recognizable by the bot for loading into its dictionary.

 #### Greetings Plugin
 ```python